Arrovian Aggregation of Convex Preferences: Skew-Symmetric Bilinear Utility Functions

+Skew-symmetric requires that $\phi(p,q) = - \phi(q,p)$ for all $p,q\in\Delta$ and bilinearity that $\phi$ is linear in both arguments.
 SSB utility was introduced by \citet{Fish82c}, who also gave a complete characterization of preference relations representable by SSB functions.\footnote{Fishburn's characterization uses continuity and symmetry conditions that are weaker than ours while our convexity notion is weaker than his dominance axiom (see \Cref{app:ssb} for more details).
 Our axioms are arguably more intuitive and match the axioms used in \Cref{prop:rationalizable}.} We prove the following alternative characterization in \Cref{app:ssb} by reducing it to Fishburn's characterization.

 \begin{restatable}{proposition}{propssb} A preference relation $\succ$ can be represented by an SSB function if and only if it satisfies continuity, convexity, and symmetry. \end{restatable}